BillyLangdown/BillyLangdown/README.md

-<h1>Hi, I'm Billy! <br/> A Data & Tech Enthusiast </h1>
+<h1>Hi, I'm Billy! <br/> A coding Enthusiast </h1>

 <h2>🌱 Current Goals: </h2>

-My current goals revolve around advancing my proficiency in SQL and Python within a data-centric environment.
+My current goals revolve around advancing my proficiency in full-stack development using a JavaScript base, however, I do have an interest in SQL and Python too.
 As I pursue these objectives, I am also actively seeking opportunities to launch my career in the dynamic and innovative data and tech industry.
 I am excited to contribute my skills and passion to make a meaningful impact in this field.

 <h2>👨‍💻 SQL Projects:</h2>